 The District will maintain a training program to implement this emergency operations plan and to meet minimum federal and state requirements for disaster reimbursement.
 All District training will comply with the National Incident Management System (NIMS) and the Standardized Emergency Management System (SEMS).
 The District Emergency Response and Training Policy describes the District training program in detail (see Attachment 1).

-District employees involved in the implementation of this Plan will receive training.
+District employees involved in the implementation of this Plan will receive training on the District EOP and Annex A.

-District staff will participate in internal exercises and exercises sponsored by the San Joaquin Operational Area jurisdictions.
+District staff will participate in internal exercises and exercises sponsored by the SJOA jurisdictions.

 7.3 Plan Evaluation